ARL-UTEP-OC/ecel/README.md

 * Windows 8/10 64-bit, but see caveat(s) below

 *ECEL must be run as root.
 In order for the task bar status icon to function properly, you must also be logged in as root.
+*ECEL must be run from an administrative command prompt on Windows.

 ## Installation
 To install ECEL, run `./install.sh`.
 A internet connection is required for installation.